 The benefits of participating in this program are:

-What is blooming in Rowlett this Spring?
+What is blooming in Rowlett?
 Do you see any pollinators around?
-Let us know by uploading a photo of the beautiful spring blooms and pollinators around our city!
+Let us know by uploading a photo of seasonal blooms and pollinators around our city!
 We will showcase your photos here!

 Pollinators are a keystone species in essentially every ecosystem on earth, enabling the reproduction of over 85% of all flowering plants and 67% of agricultural crops.
 (Bee City USA: Pollinator Conservation)